 This shower is going to be so luxurious!

 For the tiles, I went with a classic look with subway tiles and herringbone for the shower.
-For the floor I chose a hexagon tile and dark grout.
+For the floor, I chose a hexagon tile and dark grout.

-Master Bathroom Reveal
+Master Bathroom Renovation: After

 This bathroom has so much storage and my favorite little touch is that a laundry basket can fit perfectly in the nook.